turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 <p><img alt="template-active" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/template-active.png"/></p>

-Guardrails immediatly evaluates the template in the context of the chosen **Test Resource**.
+Guardrails immediately evaluates the template in the context of the chosen **Test Resource**.
 The template output, `Check: Enabled`, is the calculated policy value that will govern any bucket’s **AWS > S3 > Bucket > Versioning** policy if the bucket is tagged with `environment:development`.
-Buckets with that tag will be exempted from the versioning governance control.
 For all others buckets, Guardrails will go into Alarm state if versioning is not enabled.

 The result we see for our test resource confirms that `Check: Enabled` is the applicable setting for this bucket.
 Why?
 Because the test bucket does not have a tag `{ "environment": "development" }`.